-ent organiser is responsible for the overall management of ent, and will be the key contact for Council.
-The role and sibilities of an event organiser include troubleshooting, al operations, delivery and liaison.
-The event organiser must be table throughout the event planning, evaluation and delivery SS.
+An event organiser is responsible for the overall management of the event, and will be the key contact for Council.
+The role and responsibilities of an event organiser include troubleshooting, logistical operations, delivery and liaison.
+The event organiser must be contactable throughout the event planning, evaluation and delivery